 By Dr. Parker T. Barker and Prof. Percy Pussycat

 Dr. Parker T. Barker received his doctorate in Squirrel Chasing and Hoovering from the University of Hartford, CT Rescue Center.
 He lives on Lady’s Island with his sister, Peanut and their great Mom.
-Dr. Percy Pussycat is a trained animal behaviourist and received his degree from the Canine and Cat Institute in London.
+Prof. Percy Pussycat is a trained animal behaviourist and received his degree from the Canine and Cat Institute in London.
 He lives in Shell Point with his brother, Harley and devoted human family.